raphw/byte-buddy/README.md

 Byte Buddy is a comprehensive library that tackles the rather complex matter of code generation.
 In the two above examples, we only scratched the surface of Byte Buddy's capabilities.
 However, for using some of the more low-level features of this library, a basic understanding of Java byte code is required.
-A tutorial of this depth is better suited for another format than a GitHub readme and is currently in work.
-This is why I am at the moment focusing on writing a thorough documentation.
-However, Byte Buddy already comes with a [detailed in-code documentation](http://bytebuddy.net/javadoc/v0_1/) and extensive test case coverae.
-If you feel like using Byte Buddy in your project, feel free to do so even today.
-When doing so, note the information on adding a dependency to Byte Buddy to your project below.
+A tutorial of this depth is better suited for another format than a GitHub readme file.
+You can find such an tutorial on [Byte Buddy's web page](http://bytebuddy.net/#/tutorial).
+Furthermore, Byte Buddy comes with a [detailed in-code documentation](http://bytebuddy.net/javadoc/) and extensive test case coverage.
+When using Byte Buddy, make sure to read the information on maintaining a project dependency below.

 Dependency and API evolution
 ----------------------------